placeholder

 Measles

-(Jump to clinics)
+(Jump to health unit information)

 Measles is a very contagious disease that can have serious complications in some people.
 It’s spread by an airborne virus when an infected person breathes, coughs, or sneezes.
 The virus can survive in small droplets in the air for several hours.
 Getting the measles vaccine is the best way to prevent getting and spreading measles.